 1. An unprecedented rise of cyber-stuff

 The prefix cyber has become common in virtually all crimes involving digital technologies.
 We have become accustomed to words like cyberwar, cybercriminals, and cybercrime.
-Therefore, it is vital to stop perceiving cyber-related attacks as sophisticated concepts and instead think of them as crime hackers commit through easy tactics.
+Therefore, it is vital to stop perceiving cyber-related attacks as sophisticated concepts and instead think of them as crimes hackers commit through easy tactics.

 Today, it is much easier to steal personal information or compromise the security of a company remotely.
 Numerous automation tools with A.I. and ML capabilities have advanced, enabling criminals to commit cybercrimes without the need for high skills or technical expertise.
 The tools are readily available on the dark web for a small amount of money.
 Anyone with a trivial technical inkling can easily find and use them.
 As a result, there have been higher levels of cybercrime compared to yesteryears.